milvus-io/pymilvus/doc/source/res/Intro_to_Indexes.md

 .. _rhnswsq:
 ## RHNSW_SQ

-**RHNSW_SQ** is a variant index type combining IVF_SQ and HNSW.
+**RHNSW_SQ** is a variant index type combining SQ and HNSW.
 It first uses SQ to quantize the vector, then uses HNSW to quantize the SQ quantization result to get the index.

 - building parameters: